A dynamical-system approach to mathematical programming: The equality situation

-For the sake of completeness, we restate a proposition and corollary as in the Introduction. \begin{proposition} Suppose that the functions involved in (\ref{probeq}) are continuously differentiable, and the $n\times n$-matrix $\nabla \mathbf{h}(\mathbf{x})\nabla \mathbf{h}(\mathbf{x})^T$ is always invertible, so that the associated vector field $\Psi$ is well-defined and continuous.
+For the sake of completeness, we restate a proposition and corollary as in the Introduction.

+\begin{proposition} Suppose that the functions involved in (\ref{probeq}) are continuously differentiable, and the $n\times n$-matrix $\nabla \mathbf{h}(\mathbf{x})\nabla \mathbf{h}(\mathbf{x})^T$ is always invertible (at least in a neighbourhood of $\{\bh=\bcero\}$), so that the associated vector field $\Psi$ is well-defined and continuous.
 Suppose that the solutions of the underlying KKT system

 are isolated.

 Then equilibria of $\Psi$ are exactly the solutions of this system (and thus isolated), and those that are asymptotically stable correspond to local optimal solutions (minima) of (\ref{probeq}). \end{proposition}